GfellerLab/MixTCRpred/README.md

 A phage display screening was used to generate TCR data for training the MixTCRpred models for the NY-ESO-1<sub>157-165</sub> epitope (A0201_SLLMWITQC).

 The MixTCRpred model name is "A0201_SLLMWITQC_phage_display".
-Only TCR with TRBV6-5, TRBJ2-2, starting with "CASS" and ending with "GELFF" in the CDR3 beta are accepted as inputs.
+For this specific MixTCRpred model, **only TCRs with TRBV6-5, TRBJ2-2, beginning with "CASS" and ending with "GELFF" in the CDR3 beta will be accepted as inputs.
+The TCR alpha chain sequences are not used for predicting the TCR specificity and are discarded.**

-To utilize this MixTCRmodel, execute the following command:
+To utilize the "A0201_SLLMWITQC_phage_display" MixTCRmodel, execute the following command:

 ```bash
 python MixTCRpred.py --model A0201_SLLMWITQC_phage_display --input [input_TCR_file] --output [output_file]